MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-table-object.md

         field(1; Address; Text[50])
         {
             Description = 'Address retrieved by Service';

             // in 2024 release wave 1, you can define tooltips on the table field level
+            // uncomment the Tooltip line below to try it out
             // ToolTip = 'Address retrieved by Service';
         }
         field(2; Locality; Text[30])